Who we are, what we do and how our work supports UK national security

 a specialist police force

-with most of our officers deployed as Firearms Officers, and significant numbers delivering marine policing and dog handling roles
+with most of our officers deployed as Authorised Firearms Officers (AFOs), and significant numbers delivering marine policing and dog handling roles

 All new recruits are trained to be AFOs from the beginning of their career with the MDP: trained to the national standards set by the College of Policing.